 What is TruffleHog?

 TruffleHog maps each discovered secret to the specific identity or account it belongs to.
-This context helps you understand the scope of exposure and determine if an attacker could access sensitive resources.
+This context helps you understand the scope of exposure and decide which owner to contact.

 Key features